 Launching my little business was a pretty exciting beginning.
 I had a shiny new website, a wonderfully hand-designed logo and some beautiful paper promotional products.
 Sharing these with the world after many weeks of planning was fantastic.
 However, I knew that I needed to support this venture as it grows into all that I hope it will be.
+Maybe I should do some more research on small business marketing.
+I love what I have but know I can do more!
 I didn’t want to just revel in the beginning and then let it fade away like so many projects before.

 My focus for the business is Food, Travel and Life(style) so I committed to a weekly and a daily practice to hone my styling and photographic skills.